jbuisine/macop/docs/source/documentations/callbacks.rst

             Run the iterated local search algorithm using local search
             """

-            # by default use of mother method to initialize variables
+            # by default use of mother method to initialise variables
             super().run(evaluations)

-            # initialize current solution
+            # initialise current solution
             self.initRun()

             # restart using callbacks backup list